LukeP91/LukeP91.github.io/_posts/2016-08-27-associations.md

 As my next step in [Junior Rails Developer Course](http://blog.arkency.com/junior-rails-developer/), I was asked to create a simple app that will teach me how to use associations in Rails.
 In order to do that, I have created two models that represent employees in a company and various departments in it.

 To create an association in Rails you need to do two things.
-Add proper method to both or one of the conencted models.
+Add proper method to both or one of the connected models.
 And then create a proper migration.
 In my app, I have decided that each Employee belongs to one of existing departments.
 Department has many employees, but also to make things more interesting each department belongs to the manager.

 ### Belongs_to
 Belongs to is the simplest association which tells us that one object belongs to another one.
 For example, book belongs to an author or in our case each employee belongs to one of existing departments.